LaxarJS/shop-demo/docs/tutorials/03_article_browser_widget.md

   - a Vue.js _component_ consists of an HTML template, a JavaScript object and optional CSS styles - much like a LaxarJS widget,

-  - the template may contain _bindings_ to render data from the JS object, and _events_ to trigger methods of the object,
+  - the template may contain _bindings_ to render data from the JS object, and _event handlers_ to trigger methods of the object,

   - the object contains the "business logic", interpreting events from the template (or from the event bus) in order to change the data for the template,